 Low voltage and line voltage pendant lights?

 Low voltage pendants have one distinct advantage: they are considerably less expensive than standard voltage pendants.
-They also have smaller bulbs and subsequently smaller light fixtures which is good if you’re looking to save on space.
+They also have smaller bulbs and, consequently, smaller light fixtures which can save on space.
 If pendants are for task lighting standard voltage is recommended, low voltage/LED lighting is more for atmospheric lighting than task.

 What kind of shade do I want?